What is restorative reproductive medicine (RRM)?

 • Irregular cycles

-• Hormone imbalances (in both partners)
+• Hormone imbalances (in both men and women)

 • Premenstrual dysphoric disorder (PMDD)